opensearch-project/documentation-website/_ingest-pipelines/processors/fingerprint.md

 Introduced 2.16
 {: .label .label-purple }

 The `fingerprint` processor is used to generate a hash value for the specified fields or all fields in a document.
-The hash value can be used to deduplicate documents within a index and collapse search results.
+The hash value can be used to deduplicate documents within an index and collapse search results.

 For each field, the field name, length of the field value, and the field value itself are concatenated and separated by the pipe character `|`.
 For example, if the field name is `field1` and the value is `value1`, then the concatenated string would be`|field1|3:value1|field2|10:value2|`.
 For object fields, the field name is flattened by joining the nested field names with a period `.`.
 For instance, if the object field is `root_field` with a sub-field `sub_field1` having the value `value1` and another sub-field `sub_field2` with the value `value2`, the concatenated string would be `|root_field.sub_field1|1:value1|root_field.sub_field2|100:value2|`.